Hotels near Silver Lake Park Soccer Fields

 What are the closest hotels to Silver Lake Park Soccer Fields?

-The closest hotels to Silver Lake Park Soccer Fields are SpringHill Suites Tucson at the Bridges (1.15 mi), WaterWalk Extended Stay by Wyndham Tucson (1.33 mi), and Woodspring Suites Tucson South (1.47 mi).
+The closest hotel to Silver Lake Park Soccer Fields is SpringHill Suites Tucson at the Bridges (1.15 mi, from $338/night) — a 2-minute drive.
+Other nearby options include WaterWalk Extended Stay by Wyndham Tucson (1.33 mi, from $155/night) and Woodspring Suites Tucson South (1.47 mi, from $80/night).
+SpringHill Suites Tucson at the Bridges offers free breakfast, a pool, and a fitness center.
+WaterWalk Extended Stay by Wyndham Tucson offers a fitness center.

 Which hotels near Silver Lake Park Soccer Fields are good for families?